 Take the kiddos to the Louisiana Children’s Museum

-On the second Saturday of each month, Louisiana residents receive free admission to the Louisiana Children’s Museum courtesy of the Helis Foundation.
+Once a month, Louisiana residents receive free admission to the Louisiana Children’s Museum courtesy of the Helis Foundation.
+Check the museum website for more details.

 Visit Congo Square on Sunday afternoons